CivicActions/guidebook/docs/040-employee-handbook-us/employment.md

 If you have any changes to personal information, such as a change of address, phone number or name, we ask that you notify the People Operations Manager or Office Manager so the changes show up in all of your records.

+## Use of Company Resources

+CivicActions reserves the right to have access to office space, IT services, and equipement provided by CivicActions at any time, without advance notice to any employee.
+Likewise, electronic mail, slack, voice mail, and other online services provided by the company are also company property and are to be used for business purposes.
+Online services provided by the company are for company business use are not intended for personal use.
+CivicActions reserves the right to inspect, monitor and have access to company computers, electronic mail, voice mail messages and other online service accounts.
+Therefore, employees should not expect that such property will be treated as private and personal to the employee.

 ## Employee References

 CivicActions will only confirm employment and provide employment dates and the positions held in response to third parties inquiries.